TransUnion Completes Acquisition of Verisk Financial Services

 Regulatory and Markets Information

 The MNB is the central bank of Hungary and is a member of the European System of Central Banks.
 The primary objective of the MNB is to achieve and maintain price stability.
-In addition, the MNB supports the government's economic policy through its monetary policy instruments.

 Reports include detailed market and competitor intelligence on payments cards, e-money, acquiring, retail banking, and consumer credit in Europe.
 Analysts use primary and secondary source data and conduct in-depth interviews with senior industry executives and European finance experts.